 In 2002, Weavers Way purchased 608 and 610 Carpenter Lane with the intention of opening a prepared foods takeout store and sit-down café.
 These plans were dashed, and the Co-op nearly bankrupted, with the discovery of fraudulent bookkeeping.
 Amid the crisis, Co-op fiscal practices were reformed, members paid a premium on purchases and staffers took pay cuts.
 By 2005, the Co-op was back on financially firm ground and was even able to purchase 555 Carpenter, the old deli location that was its original rented home.
 Weavers Way’s pet supply and wellness stores now occupy “Across the Way,” as the renovated 608-610 is known, and 555 houses WW offices and meeting space.

-The Weavers Way Board of Directors created Weavers Way Community Programs in 2007 as a means to expand its role in the community.
-Farm and healthy food programs for children are at the heart of WWCP’s efforts.
+The Weavers Way Board of Directors created the nonprofit Weavers Way Community Programs in 2007 as a means to expand its role in the community.
+Farm and healthy food programs for children are at the heart of efforts of the nonprofit, which was renamed Food Moxie in 2016 but still maintains its close relationship with the Co-op. efforts.
 Funding comes from a mix of foundation support, individual contributions and a small amount of income earned by its programs.

 In 2008, in partnership with the Ogontz Avenue Revitalization Corp., Weavers Way took over a storefront at 72nd and Ogontz avenues to serve the Oak Lane area.
 The Ogontz store was not financially successful and Weavers Way gave it up in 2011.